spechticus/event_streaming_toy_example/README.md

 ### Testing and Reliability

-Testing has so far been out of scope for this pipeline project and needs to be added in the future.
+Currently, only some basic testing is implemented.
+Most testing has so far been out of scope for this pipeline project and needs to be added in the future.
 Thus, most of this paragraph is abstract and speculative.

 Several levels of testing are necessary to ensure the architecture works smoothly: